migaol/migaol.github.io/_tabs/about me.md

 I was born in Houston, TX and now live in Pennsylvania.

-&larr; This picture was taken somewhere off the coast of New Jersey.
+The picture here was taken somewhere off the coast of New Jersey.
 The sky looks good because it had just rained (if you look closely my shirt is soaked).

-Side note: "migaol" is not a typo.
-It's supposed to be "Miguel", the Spanish/Portuguese derivation of "Michael", but I put my last name in the middle.
+P.S.: "migaol" is not a typo.
+It's supposed to like be "Miguel", the Spanish/Portuguese derivation of "Michael", but I put my last name in the middle.

 I don't really know what else to put here.